shdown/luastatus/barlibs/wmii/README.md

   Address, in the Plan 9 resource format, at which to connect to the wmii 9P server.
   Default is to use `WMII_ADDRESS` environment variable.

-* `event_fd=<fd>`

-  libixp is crappy and just crashes the entire process when attempts to do multithreading while claiming to be totally thread-safe.

-  So, if you want your mouse clicks to be reported to widgets, use the `luastatus-wmii-wrapper` script to launch luastatus.

-  Note this option (and thus using the script) is not required.

 `event` argument
 ===